 People believe Guru Nanak Dev to be the founder of Sikhism and he is the first of the 10 Gurus of Sikh.
 In point of fact, the word Guruparb amalgamates two words “Guru” which means teachers and Hindi word “Parb” which means “day”.
-On the day of Guruparb, Sikh and Sindhi communities all over the globe worship their teacher Guru Nanak Dev.
+On the day of Guruparb, Sikh and Sindhi communities all over the globe worship their teacher, Guru Nanak Dev.

 The festival of Guru Nanak Jayanti falls on the full moon day in the month of Kartik.
 In accordance with the Gregorian calendar, people celebrate Guruparb every year in the month of October and November.

 The celebration of this festival does not limit to only India.
-People from other modern and western country also celebrate Gurparbwith zest.
+People from other modern and western countries also celebrate Gurparbwith zest.
 Countries like Canada, the United Kingdom, and America also believe in the festival of Guru Nanak Jayanti.

-The day of Guruparb has Saint and spiritualist connotation.
+The day of Guruparb has Saint and spiritualist connotations.
 People believe Guru Nanak Dev is to be a medium of morality, devotion, truth, and spirituality in the world of human beings.
 This day is also called Prakash Utsav because of Guru Nanak Dev enlightened humans with his knowledge.

 It is a festival which occurs for three days.
 People carry out a celebration for three consecutive days.
 In every Gurudwara, the preparations begin two days prior to Prakash Utsav.

 In the Sikh and Sindhi communities, people denote GuruNanak Dev as their supreme God.
-These communities have a major belief in the lessons by Guru Nanak Dev and mentions of Guru Granth Sahib.
+These communities have a major belief in the lessons by Guru Nanak Dev and the mentions of Guru Granth Sahib.
 The celebration includes a huge Langar outside Gurudwaras.
 This festival serves the purpose to seek blessings of Guru Nanak Dev by decorating homes, lighting lamps, and distribution offerings.